muscak/breast-cancer-prediction/Data/README.md

 # Breast Cancer Prediction

 The dataset is downloaded from [Kaggle](https://www.kaggle.com/datasets/vijayaadithyanvg/breast-cancer-prediction).
-It has 30 features, 1 label which contains if the cancer is benign, or malignant (cancer) and 569 samples.
+It has 30 features, 1 label (diagnosis) which contains data about the patient if the cancer is benign, or malignant (cancer) and 569 samples.
 Some descriptive statistics can be found in the below table.

 |                         | count | min      | mean       | std        | max     |